d12frosted/elpa-mirror/melpa/firstly-search-readme.txt

 modified `isearch-search-fun-function' that limit search to bounds in buffer and some other tweeks.

-For Dired `isearch-search-fun-in-text-property' is used that search only in text which have not nil specified "text properties".
+For Dired default `isearch-search-fun-in-text-property' function is used for search and only in text which have not nil specified "text properties".

-For modes based on tabulated-list (Buffer Menu, Package menu) variant of of previous function:
-`firstly-search-fun-match-text-property', that search only in text which have specified properties with specified values.
+For modes  based on tabulated-list  (Buffer Menu, Package  menu) we create  modified version,  `firstly-search-fun-match-text-property' function that search  only in text which  have specified properties with specified values.

+Many functions use text properties, to investigate them use:
+  M-: (print (text-properties-at (point)))

+Files:
+- first-search.el - common functionality for other files.
+- first-search-{dired,package,buffermenu,bookmarks}.el -
+  define user available minor modes for specific major modes.